 - 3 Fill in the fields, and then click Test Connection to verify that you have provided accurate information about the LDAP directory. - 4 Configure user synchronization.

-For detailed instructions, see Configuring User Synchronization for an LDAP Directory.

-5 Click OK to add the LDAP directory to GroupWise.
+For detailed instructions, see Configuring User Synchronization for an LDAP Directory. - 5 Click OK to add the LDAP directory to GroupWise. - 6 Click Close to return to the main Administration Console window. - 7 Skip to Creating GroupWise Accounts by Importing Users from an LDAP Directory.